trentonknight/ansible_azure_practice/ansible_azure/README.md

 * [Authenticating with Azure](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html)
 * [Connect to Azure from the Ansible container](https://learn.microsoft.com/en-us/azure/developer/ansible/configure-in-docker-container?tabs=azure-cli)

+Be careful how you share or record your authentication information above.
+Do not include your secrets in a git repo or anything shared.

 For authentication to azure you must first ensure you have the following setup in your `~/.azure/credentials` file:

 ```bash